CoBrALab/minc-bpipe-library/README.md

 > git clone https://github.com/CobraLab/minc-bpipe-library.git
 #Edit minc-bpipe-library/pipeline.bpipe as you see fit
 > module load bpipe #needed to run bpipe
-> module load minc-toolkit minc-toolkit-extras ANTs/20190211 #needed for most stages
+> module load minc-toolkit minc-toolkit-extras ANTs #needed for most stages
 > cd /path/to/store/outputs
 #Choose n to be the smaller of, (number of subjects, 240), minimum 4 regardless of subject number
 > bpipe run -n<number> /path/to/pipeline.bpipe /path/to/inputs/*mnc